vital-software/monofo-buildkite-plugin/docs/commands/deflate.md

 ARGUMENTS
   TARFILE  Path to a .tar file
-  OUTPUT   Path to a target deflated artifact file, like something.tar.gz or something.caidx
+  OUTPUT   Path to a target deflated artifact file, like something.tar.gz or something.catar.caibx

 OPTIONS
   -C, --chdir=chdir  Directory to change to before executing command